 Restorative Practices Implementation

 Our RP Implementation approach is designed to shift the overall culture and climate of schools.
 Professional development, coaching and technical support aim to improve the quality and nature of relationships and fundamentally change the ways in which conflict is addressed.
 Thus, we strive to shift the overall culture and climate of a school from punitive to restorative, all while focusing on student wholeness.
-We are currently partnering with New Song Academy in Sandtown-Winchester.
+Our most recent school partners are Dorothy I. Height Elementary, Baltimore School for the Arts, and the Belair-Edison School.

 Bring Restorative Practices to your program